 Can sleep apnea cause high blood pressure?

 The lack of sleep caused by sleep apnea strains the heart.
 But it's OSA, in particular, that has a significant effect on blood pressure.
-OSA over-activates the sympathetic nervous system, increasing the chances of developing high blood patients among people with obstructive sleep due to OSA.
+OSA over-activates the sympathetic nervous system, increasing the chances of developing high blood pressure among people with obstructive sleep due to OSA.

 The sympathetic nervous system controls the human fight or flight response.
 Once it's activated, the sympathetic nervous system sets off a series of short-term physical reactions, including: